-44. We expect universities to have a statement on Fair Work practices that has been developed in agreement with their workforce.
-This should be from the relevant trade union where one is present, or workers' representative(s) where there is no union present.
-As set out in the Accounts Direction, universities should also provide a brief commentary in their Strategic Report outlining the Fair Work practices that have been developed in agreement with their workforce and the progress the university has made in their implementation.
+- 44. Recipients of public sector grants are expected to commit to working towards the remaining five desirable Fair Work First criteria. - 45.
+We expect universities to have a statement on Fair Work practices; the best practice is that institutions should make every endeavour to do this in agreement with their workforce, such as the relevant trade union where one is present, or workers' representative(s) where there is no union present. - 46.
+As set out in the Accounts Direction, universities/colleges should also provide a brief commentary in their Strategic Report outlining the Fair Work practices that have been developed in agreement with their workforce, and the progress the university/college has made in their implementation.